tacman/msgphp/docs/infrastructure/doctrine-dbal.md

 ## Domain Identifier Type

-A translation between the database type and a [identifier](../ddd/identifiers.md) type in PHP is provided by `MsgPhp\Domain\Infra\Doctrine\DomainIdType`.
+A translation between the database type and a [domain identifier](../ddd/identifiers.md) type in PHP is provided by `MsgPhp\Domain\Infra\Doctrine\DomainIdType`.
 Its purpose is to abstract the underlying data type of the identifier value.